 Compass has analyzed available research and concordances to create a comparison tool in both chart and table forms.
 Although most students will find their PSAT and ACT scores intersect somewhere in the “Judgment Call” band, others will discover that one test or the other is a better fit.

 It is important to think about the relationship between PSAT and ACT scores as a range of options rather than as an all or nothing proposition.
 Concordance tables are used by colleges to compare SAT and ACT scores, so the tables are extremely useful to students when choosing which scores to send to colleges.
 Deciding which score is “higher,” though, is different from deciding which test will be better for you in the future.
 A PSAT or an initial ACT score is only a starting point.
 Most students will continue to build subject and testing skills.
 Students in the “judgment call” zone should think through the testing process before making a commitment.
 Which test dates will be targeted?
 Are there test areas or characteristics that make one exam more appealing than the other?
 What are the test preparation options for each exam?
-How do Subject Tests or National Merit fit into the mix?
+How does National Merit fit into the mix?
 Adam Ingersoll has written an excellent post on choosing between the SAT and ACT that outlines some of the factors students may want to consider.
 Compass directors are experienced in helping make those decisions.

 Parents and students wanting a more in-depth discussion of some of the issues surrounding PSAT and ACT comparisons may find the questions and answers below of use.

 PSAT scores are placed on the same scale as SAT scores.
 The idea is that a 650 on the PSAT represents the same achievement as a 650 on the SAT.
 To the extent that PSAT and SAT scores can be used interchangeably, they can also share a concordance.